sarahliuakl/sarah.xin/posts/why-zhihu-is-the-hidden-goldmine-for-chinas-education-market.md

-# Why Zhihu is the Hidden Goldmine for China's Education Market: Key Strategies for NZ Institutions in 2025
+# Zhihu: A Must-Know Platform for NZ Educators Targeting China

 ## ⚡ When Kiwi Principals Meet Chinese Parents: A $370 Million Gap in Understanding